-Total disassembly of the terminal housing and power cable (31) is not always required.
+Total disassembly of the terminal housing and power cable (42) is not always required.
 Disassemble and replace only the parts proven defective by inspection or testing.
 See Electrical Testing in TROUBLESHOOTING.

-The terminal housing and power cable assembly (31) may be serviced without disassembling the motor housing or pump end.
+The terminal housing and power cable assembly (42) may be serviced without disassembling the motor housing or pump end, or without draining the oil from the seal cavity.
+However, the oil must be drained before attempting to disassemble the motor housing and components.

 Secure the pump in an upright position.
-Remove the deform locknuts (33) securing the terminal housing assembly (31) to the upper motor housing assembly (13).
+Remove the deform locknuts (41) securing the terminal housing assembly to the upper motor housing assembly (25).

 Carefully raise the terminal housing (8) from the motor housing until the terminals (15 and 17) are accessible.
 Loosen the allen head setscrews (16 and 18), and disconnect the motor leads from the terminal posts.
-Separate the terminal housing and power cable assembly (2) from the motor housing.
+Separate the terminal housing and power cable assembly from the motor housing.
 Remove the lower terminal plate gasket (21).